Partner Golf Course

 In this section learn more about the history of the course and its city, view historic images, find out what the course is like today, discover nearby historic sites and more.

 Palatka Golf Club is located in the City of Palatka in Putnam County.
 In the early 1920s, the women of Palatka petitioned their City commission for a public improvements bond in which the city would include an 18-hole golf course.
 Early in 1925 the City commission sped up negotiations for the purchase of property on which the municipal golf course would be laid out and constructed.
 By the end of that year, construction had begun, and the golf course was taking shape.
-Newspaper articles at the time credited W.D.
+A newspaper article at the time credited W.D.
 Clark with the original design of the golf course which opened in 1926.
 A ticket to play for one year cost $50.

 Since 1958, every March the Palatka Golf Club has hosted the Florida Azalea Amateur,one of the most prestigious golf tournaments in Florida.
 The golf course was redesigned by Bobby Weed Golf Design to give the course a historic look and feel.